jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

     "run_list": [ "recipe[base::default]","recipe[base::ssh]","recipe[base::deployer]" ]
 }
 ```
-Now `./converge` and you should see something like this.
-Being that I debugged this as I was writing it, it'll be a tad bit different but you get the point:
+Now `./converge` and you should see something like this (I debugged this as I was writing it, it'll be a tad bit different, but you get the point :) ):
 ```bash
 root@chef-book:~/solo# ./converge.sh
 Starting Chef Client, version 11.6.2